Canadian Niagara Power's ...

 The ring valve controls the actual water flow.
 It operates by sliding an outer ring against an inner tube (like the venturi on a natural or propane gas burner).
 Visible in this photo is a large lever which operates the valve controlling position.
 The turbine is immediately beneath the valve.

-In the wheel pit water from the pentstocks spins turbines.
+In the wheel pit, water from the pentstocks spins turbines.
 Water from above makes a sharp curve and enters the turbine from the side, exiting in the middle.
-A long shaft, supported by to bearings plus one thrust bearing, carries mechanical energy upwards to alternators on the shop floor.
+A long shaft, supported by two bearings plus one thrust bearing, carries mechanical energy upwards to alternators on the shop floor.
 The shaft is 40 inches in diameter in most sections to prevent twisting.
 Water passing through the turbines falls into a 25 foot high discharge tunnel below which carries it to the Niagara river below the falls, a distance of 2200 feet away.
 The discharge tunnel is visible, on weekdays with water flowing from it, just north of the 'Journey beneath the falls' attraction.

 One turbine, the last one installed (unit #11), is an advanced variable-pitch turbine which acts like the blades of a helicopter.
 This arrangement provides precise control of speed as well as high efficiency.
 This efficient turbine, coupled with an equally efficient and advanced alternator (it was the last unit installed) produces twice the output of any other single unit in the plant.